jakewvincent/mkdnflow.nvim/README.md

 })
 ```

+### Tables
+* 🆕 Create a markdown table of 3 columns and 6 rows with `:MkdnTable 3 6`.
+Table headers are added automatically; to exclude headers, use `:MkdnTable 3 6 noh`

 <p align=center><strong>More coming soon!
 I use this plugin daily for work have been regularly adding new features for my use cases.
 Please share ideas and feature requests by <a href="https://github.com/jakewvincent/mkdnflow.nvim/issues">creating an issue</a>.</strong></p>

 ## 📦 Installation